Ja4e/ASHA4LINUX/README.md

 improve the wiki

 I need to make an automatic delay based on the continous polling where it was getting packetloss according to the primary device... seems quite uhm predictable for SBC codec where the some SBC hearing aid as secondary devices aggressively starts at very low latency before there is packet loss and jumping to different buffer/latency values.
 Vary annoying.
+Also track the volume of that combined sink in sync for the primary device as option... now that is HARD